 In this post, I’m going to hone in on hormones, which are the messenger molecules in your body that send specific instructions to every organ system.
 Below are seven of the key hormonal players that have a big role in regulating your appetite and managing your weight.

 I include a description of each hormone, clues that something may be amiss as well as simple steps to reset each one.
 I’ve also specified which lab tests can be useful to determine hormone imbalance or dysfunction.
-Lucky for us, even though there are a lot of hormones that impact weight, diet and lifestyle are super powerful ways to support your body’s hormonal communication system and get these hormones in balance!
+Lucky for us, even though there are a lot of hormones that impact weight, diet and lifestyle, there are super powerful ways to support your body’s hormonal communication system and get these hormones in balance!

 1. Cortisol – The Stress Hormone